 The first fringe, ‘AI: a force for good?’ included Damian Collins MP, Alan Mak MP, Nigel Huddleston MP and representatives from a number of sectors.
 The panel discussed topics such as the general public’s awareness and understanding of AI; the potential benefits of AI for public services; and future considerations for policy makers.
 At the fringe Atos also launched the Digital Vision for AI, a thought leadership paper featuring contributions from subject matter experts from Atos and the wider industry.

-Kulveer Ranger, Global Head of Strategy & Comms FS&I, SVP – Strategy & Communications, Atos UK&I said: “This critical debate centred on the fact that AI technology is now with us and it was enlightening to hear from three key politicians their thoughts on the opportunity, the risks, the ethics, the need for government departments to embrace the technology, and fundamentally how public concerns will need to be addressed when it comes to the future application of AI.”
+Kulveer Ranger, SVP, Head of Strategy, Marketing, Comms & Public Affairs, Northern Europe & APAC said: “This critical debate centred on the fact that AI technology is now with us and it was enlightening to hear from three key politicians their thoughts on the opportunity, the risks, the ethics, the need for government departments to embrace the technology, and fundamentally how public concerns will need to be addressed when it comes to the future application of AI.”

 At the second fringe, ‘The Great British Enterprise Challenge: how can we unleash the potential of a new generation of entrepreneurs?’
 Atos launched The Great British Enterprise Opportunity research report.
 This reveals that Britain is missing out on 70,000 would-be entrepreneurs and calls for the creation of an Enterprise Account (similar to the pensions dashboard currently being developed by government).
 This would bring together a multitude of support for entrepreneurs into one place, providing easy access to information for people across the country.
 The fringe event generated a lively discussion on barriers to entrepreneurs amongst panel members including Steve Baker MP, Gillian Keegan MP and those who have started their own businesses.